mantree/mastodonc.github.com/_posts/2016-08-03-better-topic-detection-in-text-with-lda2vec.md

 ## Lda2vec

-Lda2vec is a research project by Chris E. Moody, PhD at Caltech.
+<a href="https://github.com/cemoody/lda2vec">Lda2vec</a> is a research project by Chris E. Moody, PhD at Caltech.
 Lda2vec’s aim is to find topics while also learning word vectors to obtain sparser topic vectors that are easier to interpret, while also training the other words of the topic in the same vector space (using neighbouring words).

 This is achieved by changing the objective function of skip-gram negative sampling we described in previous paragraph to add document feature vectors in the mix.
 The intuition here is that a word is enriched by the knowledge of the document it’s embedded in: if a document is about airlines, Germany might be close to Lufthansa, while another document might evoke other associations.